lolosp/laurespake/content/about/main/index.md

   My research practice adheres to Open Science principles wherever possible.
 I am passionate about using and teaching R for data processing and statistical analysis.
 Currently, I co-organize [Rchaeology](https://rchaeology.github.io/about/), an online community uniting R-using archaeologists from around the world.
 At Binghamton, I am affiliated with the [Data Science TAE](https://www.binghamton.edu/transdisciplinary-areas-of-excellence/data-science/index.html).
   <br><br>
   In my free time, I am an avid trail runner, climber, and all around outdoors enthusiast.
 I also love spending time with Oreo, my cuddly black lab.
-  <br><br>
-  I am admitting students during the 2022-2023 admissions cycle.
-Check out the "our lab" section to learn more about what we do, and if you are interested in joining, please send me an e-mail to discuss potential research synergies.
 show_outro: false
 outro: |
   <i class="fas fa-glass-cheers pr2"></i>I am admitting students during the 2022-2023 application cycle.
 Check out the "our lab" section to learn more about us.